 The workforce is already undergoing a massive change.
 It has been called Gig Economy, the rise of creative class, the e-conomy, with “e” standing for electronic or entrepreneurial.
 Employees are leaving the traditional workplace and opting for freelancer or entrepreneurial life.
 While the economy has unwillingly pushed some people into independent work, many have chosen it because of greater flexibility and possibility to focus on more personally fulfilling activities.

-The work is becoming more digitized and more global
+The work is becoming more digitized and more global.

 Working across geographies in real-time is becoming the new status-quo.
 Certain professions are at the foreground of the transformation - with the journalists and software engineers being the first ones to heavily enter the world of digital-global-freelancers.
 These are the first professions and activities to be impacted (and potentially benefit) from the fact that most information work is already digitized.